IMU: Influence-guided Machine Unlearning: Methodology

+As discussed in \textsection~\ref{sec:intro}, a critical aspect that remains underexplored across retain-data-free MU methods is the heterogeneous contributions of individual forgetting data points.
+Treating all forgetting samples uniformly (\eg, GA) ignores the fact that certain data points contribute disproportionately to the model's learned representations.
+To achieve precise and effective unlearning, it is crucial to dynamically allocate the unlearning budget based on each sample's actual parametric contribution.
+While influence functions provide a principled mathematical framework to quantify this sample-wise contribution, directly applying them to DNNs is practically prohibited by the computational cost and instability of high-dimensional Hessians.
+To bridge this gap, \algname proposes a robust, classifier-level influence estimation strategy to efficiently guide the MU process.

-\textbf{Influence estimation.} \citet{bengio2013representation} suggests that high-dimensional data tends to lie on lower-dimensional manifolds.
+\textbf{Influence estimation.} According to the manifold hypothesis, high-dimensional data tends to lie on lower-dimensional manifolds~\cite{bengio2013representation}.
 Hence, rather than estimating influence on the full deep network, which would require inverting a high-dimensional, potentially ill-conditioned Hessian, we instead compute influence at the level of learned representations.
-Specifically, we treat the feature representation $\vz=\phi(\vx)$ as the input and estimate the influence of each data point $\vx$ \wrt the classifier $h(\cdot)$.
-Therefore, we estimate the influence value \wrt the data point $\vx \in \gD_f$ as
+Specifically, we treat the feature representation $\vz=\phi(\vx)$ as the input and estimate the influence of $\vx$ \wrt the classifier $h(\cdot)$.
+We'll formally justify this approximation in \textsection~\ref{subsec:justify}.